History of Istanbul in Timeline

 1965: Mass Expulsions of Greeks

-In 1970, the state-run Turkish Electrical Authority (TEK) was founded and briefly held a monopoly on the generation and distribution of electricity.
+In 1970, the state-run Turkish Electrical Authority (TEK) was founded, briefly holding a monopoly on electricity generation and distribution.

-In 1971, Boğaziçi University was established, formerly the higher education section of Robert College.
+In 1971, Boğaziçi University (formerly the higher education section of Robert College until 1971) provide education in English as the primary foreign language

-In 1973, the Istanbul Festival was established to showcase art from Turkey and around the world.
+In 1973, the Istanbul Festival was established, showcasing a variety of art from Turkey and around the world.

-In 1973, the Istanbul International Music Festival was first held and has been held annually ever since.
+The Istanbul International Music Festival has been held annually since 1973.

-In 1982, the International Istanbul Film Festival was first held and has been held annually ever since.
+The International Istanbul Film Festival has been held annually since 1982.

-In 1983, the Silahtarağa Power Station reached the end of its economic life and shut down.
+In 1983, the Silahtarağa Power Station reached the end of its economic life and was shut down.

 1984: End of TEK Monopoly

-In 1984, the Turkish Electrical Authority's (TEK) monopoly ended, and it competed with private electric utilities.
+In 1984, the Turkish Electrical Authority's (TEK) monopoly on electricity generation and distribution ended, splitting into TEAŞ and TEDAŞ.

 In 1987, Galleria Ataköy opened, ushering in the age of modern shopping malls in Turkey.